-We tested the allocation and presentation of dividend income, including special dividends, between income and capital by assessing the treatment in the context of the underlying facts and circumstances of the dividends obtained from third party sources.
+We tested the allocation and presentation of dividend income, including special dividends where applicable, between income and capital by assessing the treatment in the context of the underlying facts and circumstances of the dividends obtained from third party sources.
+We note that during the current year there have been no special dividends received by the Company.

-To test for completeness of dividend income, we tested that the appropriate dividends had been received in the year by reference to independent data of dividends declared for all dividends during the year.
+To test for completeness of dividend income, we tested that the appropriate dividends had been received in the year by reference to independent data of dividends declared by investee companies during the year.